Yoga Poses for Digestion

 Perfect for relaxing and easing gas before bed.

-• Relieves bloating and tension.
+• May relieve bloating and ease tension.

 • Calms the nervous system.